GL Communications Inc.

 • Bitwise XORing octets

-Click here to download a sample script that illustrates impairment of a PPP and MLPPP link during transmission of traffic.
+Download a sample script that illustrates impairment of a PPP and MLPPP link during transmission of traffic.

 Data Verification using Statistics

-MLPPP Statistics:
+MLPPP Statistics

 MLPPP statistics provides important information about the MLPPP bundle such as Number of transmitted/received octets, frames, fragments, lost fragments, and PPP/ML/MC packet fragments received with invalid sequence numbers.

-Screen Shot of MLPPP Statistics
+MLPPP Statistics

 Tx/Rx Verification

-Screen Shot of Tx/Rx Verification in PPP Simulation
+Tx/Rx Verification PPP

-Screen Shot of Tx/Rx Verification in MLPPP Simulation
+Tx/Rx Verification MLPPP

 PPP and HDLC Statistics